 - Click “Create post” on the content you want to add, then fill in the post details.

-To get a view of your entire posting schedule in a glance, go to “Publishing,” then “Queue,” then select “Calendar.”
+To view your entire posting schedule at a glance, go to “Calendar."

 The calendar view shows the time, day, and type of content for each scheduled post in the month.

-Just click on the tab to pull up the planned content to see exactly what’ll be posted.
+Just click on the tab to pull up the planned content to see exactly what's going to be posted.